 As an African-American and a female violinist in a male-dominated industry, Regina Carter has helped pave the way for women in music.

-Her journey with music started with piano lessons at age two and soon after began taking violin lessons.
+Her journey with music started with piano lessons at age two, and soon after, she began taking violin lessons.
 She practiced classical violin as a young adult but went on to study jazz at the New England Conservatory of Music in Boston.

-Carter taught music in school for a couple of years and later became the violinist in an all-woman string quintet in 1987.
-She’s also released dozens of albums and collaborations.
+Carter taught music in school for a couple of years and later became the violinist in an all-woman string quintet, Straight Ahead, in 1987.
+She has also released dozens of albums, like Something for Grace and Freefall, and collaborated with many artists throughout her career, like Cassandra Wilson and her cousin James Carter.

 5. Michał Urbaniak

-Michal Urbaniak was born in Poland, and unlike many other famous musicians, didn’t start learning music as a small child.
+Our next violinist, Michal Urbaniak, was born in Poland in 1943, and unlike many other famous musicians here, he didn’t start learning music as a small child.
 He was in high school before he took music lessons.

 6. Leroy Jenkins